 When the gossip starts, you attempt to put a positive spin on things, stand up for the person they’re talking about, or change the subject.

 If that doesn’t work, you start walking away so as not to engage.

 If you feel the environment is still the same after you have attempted to affect change…

 You may find that staying in this situation is weighing you down too much and you just can’t do it anymore.

 Leaving your situation poorly would look like quitting in a fit of anger or without a plan.

 Leaving respectfully would include prayer, working on your resume, doing a thorough job search, continuing to do your job well until you find another job, and giving the proper notice.

 We sometimes feel hopeless because we feel option-less.
 But in most situations, there is something we do have control over that can make our situation more bearable.
 Ask God to fill you with his wisdom and his courage to take needed steps.

 If you could use a hand in unraveling a complicated situation, I’d love to work with you one-on-one.

-Or if you could use a community of like-minded women to walk alongside you as you make changes, apply for Deeper Journey, my new six-month group coaching experience.
+Or if you could use a community of like-minded women to walk alongside you as you make changes, join us in WholeHearted, my precious Facebook group coaching community.